hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 ```

 >**NOTE:** Often we only want to analyze a subset of samples, cells, or genes.
 To subset the Seurat object, the `SubsetData()` function can be easily used.
-For example:
+For example, to only cluster cells using a single sample group:
 >
 >```r
 > pre_regressed_seurat <- SubsetData(seurat_raw,